What types of events does the Beard House host? How often?

 If the chefs and other participants mostly pay their own way to the Beard House, where does the money from reservations go?

 The costs to the Foundation associated with producing each event and maintaining the Beard House are covered by the price of each event.
-Those costs include publications, waitstaff, linens, upkeep, administrative staff, cleaning staff, chef reimbursement, and other expenses related to the event itself.
+Those costs include media, marketing, waitstaff, linens, upkeep, administrative staff, cleaning staff, chef reimbursement, and other expenses related to the event itself.
 What’s left goes to the general operating and programming budgets of the Foundation.
 You can view our most current audited financial statements here.

 Do all James Beard Foundation events take place at the Beard House?